top of page

 “💕◟( •⌄• )◞◟( •⌄• )◞💕 WOW!
 Seriously WOW!
 My daughter hates Ketchup, I mean she gags and vomits when she eats store brought versions… so I never thought she would want it on a meal…Until today!
 We finished making a double batch of this (my son drinks ketchup) But since little miss wanted to learn to can this year we are learning to can our groceries …so she tried this… and we literally just made it 1 hour ago and half a jar is gone!
 Vanished!
 Evaporated into her tiny, contented tummy!
 She is literally eating it from the jar with a spoon and carrot sticks!
 Thank you, Lovely culinary angels! 💕◟( •⌄• )◞◟( •⌄• )◞💕” — Nerainer Ridgeway, YouTube Subscriber

-This recipe makes 6-pints of ketchup.
+this recipe makes 6-pints of ketchup.

 Ingredients: